A fast dynamo on the three-torus: Main ideas and outline of the proof

-As a consequence of our spectral approach, we are able to show that the velocity field $u_\alpha$, for $\alpha$ sufficiently large but fixed, is a \emph{perfect dynamo}.
-This property, which concerns the growth of magnetic flux in the ideal limit, is generally more difficult to establish than energy growth due to the potential for fine-scale cancellations.
-We first recall the definition.
+As a consequence of our spectral approach, we show that the velocity field $u_{\alpha, N}$, for $\alpha$ sufficiently large but fixed, is a \emph{perfect dynamo}.
+This notion concerns the growth of magnetic flux in the ideal limit and is generally more delicate than energy growth, due to the possibility of fine-scale cancellations.
+We recall the definition.

 \begin{definition}[Perfect dynamo, \cite{CG95}] Let $\psi: \TT^3 \to \RR^3$ be a smooth vector field.
 The \emph{perfect dynamo growth rate relative to $\psi$}, denoted by $\Gamma(\psi)$, is defined as